Q:

 1. Benzoic acid and formic acid molecular structure difference

-The presence of benzene ring makes the benzoic acid molecules appear significant induction effect and resonance effect.
-Specifically, the π electrons of the benzene ring can resonate with the oxygen atom of the carboxyl group, causing the electron cloud of the carboxyl group to be partially "pulled away", so that the hydrogen ion is not easily dissociated from the carboxyl group.
+The strength of the acidity is usually related to the degree of emit of hydrogen ions in the molecule.
+The stronger the acidity, the easier it is to emit hydrogen ions.
+Pretty interesting, huh?.
+And The acidity difference between benzoic acid and formic acid is mainly affected by the electronic effect in the molecule.
+The presence of benzene ring makes the benzoic acid molecules appear signifiis able tot induction effect and resonance effect.
+Specifically, the π electrons of the benzene ring is able to resonate with the oxygen atom of the carboxyl group, causing the electron cloud of the carboxyl group to be partially "pulled away", so that the hydrogen ion isn't easily dissociated from the carboxyl group.
 This effect makes benzoic acid less acidic than formic acid.
+In contrast, formic acid does not have a benzene ring structure, its carboxyl group is immediately connected to the hydrogen atom, and the electron density is relatively concentrated, so the hydrogen ion is easily released.
+This makes formic acid signifiis able totly greater acidic than benzoic acid.
+I've found that

-3. Environmental factors on acidic differences
+3. In my experience, Environmental factors on acidic differences

-In addition to molecular structure and electronic effects, environmental factors may also affect the acidity of benzoic acid and formic acid.
-For example, the acidity of the two compounds may vary in different solvents.
-In aqueous solutions, water molecules may interact with hydrogen ions, thereby affecting the performance of acidity.
-Generally speaking, the acidity of benzoic acid in water is weak, because the influence of benzene ring structure makes the hydrogen ion of carboxyl group not easy to form hydrogen bond with water molecule.
+In addition to molecular structure and electronic impacts, environmental factors might also affect the acidity of benzoic acid and formic acid. to instance, the acidity of the two compounds might vary in different solvents.
+In aqueous solutions, aquatic environments molecules might interact with hydrogen ions, thereby affecting the performance of acidity.
+I've found that Generally speaking, the acidity of benzoic acid in aquatic environments is weak, because the affect of benzene ring structure makes the hydrogen ion of carboxyl group not easy to form hydrogen bond with aquatic environments molecule.
+Factors such as temperature and pH of the solution might also have some affect on the acidity of benzoic acid and formic acid, however in general, the acidity of benzoic acid is always weaker than that of formic acid.

 Cancel submit